-Individuals are strongly encouraged to report alleged incidents of sexual assault, dating violence, domestic violence, and stalking immediately to the department of Campus Safety and/or other local law enforcement.
-Campus Safety personnel will assist and advise regarding the importance of preserving evidence for the proof of a criminal offense and to whom the alleged offense should be reported.
+Individuals are strongly encouraged to report alleged incidents of sexual assault, dating violence, domestic violence, and stalking immediately to the Department of Campus Safety and Security and/or other local law enforcement as well as to the Title IX office.
+Campus Safety and Security personnel will assist and advise regarding the importance of preserving evidence for the proof of a criminal offense and to whom the alleged offense should be reported.
 However, it is the individual's decision whether or not to file a police report.
-Individuals will have access to support and referral services on-campus regardless of whether or not she/he decides to report the incident to local law enforcement.
+Individuals will have access to support and referral services on-campus regardless of whether or not they decide to report the incident to local law enforcement.
 All reports of alleged violations of this policy received outside of the procedures described in the paragraph below will be investigated and appropriate disciplinary action will be taken regardless of whether a police report has been filed.

-Reports should be made to the Title IX Office at titleix@ketchum.edu.
+Reports should be made to the Title IX Office at TitleIX@ketchum.edu.